 About the Artist

-Neelab Sultani Nawabi is an artist and lawyer, was born and raised in Afghanistan.
-She began her artistic professional journey at the Turquoise Mountain British Institute in Kabul, where she excelled, being the top student during her three years of study.
-The institute trains artisans and students in Persian miniature, calligraphy, ceramic, wood carving, and architecture.
-During her time there, Neelab earned professional certification in Persian miniature art, Tazhib (illumination), and Persian calligraphy.
+Neelab Sultani Nawabi is a talented multidisciplinary artist and lawyer, born and raised in Afghanistan.
+She began her artistic journey at the Turquoise Mountain Institute in Kabul, where she earned her professional certification in Persian Miniature Art, Tazhib Illumination and Persian Calligraphy.